-Fast-forward five years (yes, it took me nearly five years to return to Spain and try it again!).
-As someone who had become obsessed with gazpacho’s cousin salmorejo, I decided it was about time to give it another chance.
-After all, my Spanish friends swear by the stuff– according to any Spaniard gazpacho is the best cure for a cold, flu, hangover, break-up… whatever is wrong, gazpacho will fix it!
+As someone who had become obsessed with gazpacho’s creamy cousin salmorejo, I decided it was about time to give traditional gazpacho another chance.
+After all, my Spanish friends would swear by the stuff– according to any Spaniard, gazpacho is the best cure for a cold, flu, hangover, break-up… whatever is wrong, gazpacho will fix it!

 So if you think you don’t like Spanish gazpacho, please try it again.
 If I could end up loving it, you probably can too!

 Authentic Gazpacho Recipe – The Best Spanish Gazpacho

 - 6-7 medium tomatoes the quality of the tomatoes is one of the most important factors in the taste, use vine-ripened when possible, and don’t use the green salad tomatoes!

 - 1 green Italian pepper the long type, not a bell pepper